oracle/cloud-asset-fusion-jcs-extension-with-idcs/CONTRIBUTING.md

-# Contributing to the Oracle Cloud Infrastructure Go SDK
+# Contributing to the Oracle SSO betwen JCS and Oracle Fusion Applications Sample

 *Copyright (c) 2016, 2018, Oracle and/or its affiliates.
 All rights reserved.*